directhex/md-website/download/index.md

 Source code is available on [GitHub](https://github.com/mono/monodevelop) or as a [Tarball](http://download.mono-project.com/sources/monodevelop/).

-For Mac and Windows, you can download **Xamarin Studio** which is a bundle of MonoDevelop along with Xamarin iOS/Android plugins and branding.
+For Mac, you can download **Xamarin Studio** which is a bundle of MonoDevelop along with Xamarin iOS/Android plugins and branding.
 Note that a [Xamarin license](https://store.xamarin.com) is only required if you develop iOS/Android projects, all other project types are free without restrictions.

 <hr/>